OKaluza/fractured/docs/docs.rst

 - *Mouse scroll over fractal* zoom in and out
 - *Left-click* centre fractal on coordinate clicked on
 - *Left-click and drag* Select an area of the fractal to zoom in on
-- *Right click (or control-click on a Mac)* switch between Mandelbrot set and Julia set at selected coordinate (at mouse pointer)
+- *Right click* switch between Mandelbrot set and Julia set at selected coordinate (at mouse pointer)
 - *Right-click and drag* scroll fractal (if larger than display window)
 - *Shift + scroll* Rotate in 10 degree increments
-- *Alt + scroll* Rotate in 1 degree increments

-Julia set preview mode: to display a Julia set preview as you move the mouse around a Mandelbrot set hit the back-tick [`] key (the one above TAB and below ESC on most keyboards)
+Julia set preview mode: to display a Julia set preview as you move the mouse around a Mandelbrot set hit the [ESC] or back-tick [`] key.
+Hit the key again to turn the preview off.

 Coordinates
 -----------